Infisical/secrets-action/README.md

 ## Configuration

 - In order to use this, you will need to configure a [Machine Identity](https://infisical.com/docs/documentation/platform/identities/machine-identities) for your project.
-- This action supports two ways to authenticate your workflows with Infisical - [OIDC](https://infisical.com/docs/documentation/platform/identities/oidc-auth/github) and [universal auth](https://infisical.com/docs/documentation/platform/identities/universal-auth).
+- This action supports three ways to authenticate your workflows with Infisical - [OIDC](https://infisical.com/docs/documentation/platform/identities/oidc-auth/github), [universal auth](https://infisical.com/docs/documentation/platform/identities/universal-auth), and [AWS auth](https://infisical.com/docs/documentation/platform/identities/aws-auth).

 ### OIDC Auth